Paleo Huevos Rancheros Skillet

 Part of the reason this post took so long was the enchilada sauce and some indecision on my part.
 I originally used some Diestel’s (clean!) turkey chorizo as the base for my enchilada sauce and it was heavenly.
 I considered that everyone might not be able to find that kind of chorizo or any other clean chorizo, for that matter.

 So, I made it again (like, 4 months later.
-Ha.) with a different enchilada sauce (the thinner sauce, pictured above) as another option.
+Ha.) with my Whole30 Enchilada Sauce (the thinner sauce, pictured above) as another option.

 There are a lot of ingredients in this because it has a lot of from-scratch components.
 The slaw, pico, and enchilada sauce can be made ahead of time and you can shred the sweet potatoes ahead of time, too.
 If you’re making this for breakfast, I highly recommend doing some prep work the night before so all you need to do is reheat a couple of things and fry some eggs.